 This externship will be an exciting opportunity for 4th year veterinary students from AVMA accredited veterinary schools interested in practicing excellent medicine and surgery.
 It is available all year.
 There are free accomodations for externs if desired.
 We are open 7 days a week.
 Please consider checking our website at www.NGAP.org.
 You may also contact Mr. David Wolf with any further questions at 215-331-2968 or firstname.lastname@example.org.
 Our fax number is 215-331-1947.

-The clinic is open five days a week with two staff doctors working eight hours per day.
+The clinic is open seven days a week with three staff doctors working eight hours per day.
 Each day, there is one doctor doing surgeries while the other sees clients.
 New externs begin by working with our veterinary technicians, assisting with examinations, vaccinations, nail clipping, ear cleaning, and many other duties.
 In surgery, externs will learn to pre-anesthetize, intubate, administer IV fluids, monitor breathing, check body temperature, watch vital signs, and anything else the doctor may need.

 Externs will also work with our doctors in the exam room and may also go over case information with clients before the doctors come in.